Nashra-Tazmeen/Data-Preparation-Excellence/README.md

 **Methodology:**

-Our project takes a hands-on approach, providing step-by-step tutorials, code examples, and practical insights into data preparation techniques.
-We leverage popular data science libraries and tools to implement these methods effectively.
+This project takes a hands-on approach and practical insights into data preparation techniques by leverage popular data science libraries and tools to implement these methods effectively.

 **Key Takeaways:**